-Before beginning make sure you have appropriate safety equipment goggles, gloves, etc. Remember safety first!
+Before beginning make sure you have appropriate safety equipment goggles, gloves, etc. Safety first!

-2. Mark or scribe on the copper pipe at equal intervals where you whish to drill the holes for the surface of the grill and insert the bicycle rods.
+2. Mark on the copper pipe at equal intervals where you whish to drill the holes for the surface of the grill and insert the bicycle rods.

 I made a mark every inch and then used a punch to make a small dent for the drill bit so that it did not walk all over the pipe when drilling.

-3. After making your marks very carefully drill each hole in one side of each of thet pipes.
+3. After making your marks very carefully drill each hole in one side of each of the pipes.

 *Only one side of the pipe needs to be drilled for the inside rods of the grill.
 For the two rods at either end of the pipe you will drill all the way through.
 These are where the threads will poke through so that you can screw on the nipple and secure the ends from moving.

 4. Using a piece of sandpaper or a sharpening file, smooth out the rough edges.